Budget Friendly Travel

 Affordable Vacation Stays

-Lodging offers in the old city and at area seaside resorts offer great deals to guarantee your family vacation is memorable.
+Lodging offers in the old city and at area seaside resorts offer great deals to guarantee your family vacation or romantic getaways is memorable.
 Here are just a few of the great deals to be found:

 Located midway between Daytona Beach and Jacksonville, Florida’s Historic Coast includes historic St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and 42 miles of pristine Atlantic beaches.
 For information call 1.800.653.2489 or go to the Visitors and Convention Bureau website at www.FloridasHistoricCoast.com.
 Check us out on Twitter @FlHistoricCoast on Instagram @FloridasHistoricCoast and @ViajaSanAgustin on Facebook.com/OfficialStAugustine and Facebook.com/ViajaSanAgustin. #StAugustine #PonteVedra #FloridasHistoricCoast #ViajaSanAgustin